 - You may be able to reaffirm or redeem your loan to keep it out of your bankruptcy filing.

-Filing for bankruptcy can be a last-resort option that you face if you’re struggling financially.
-However, assets under your name, including your vehicle, might be impacted while you undergo bankruptcy.
+Filing for bankruptcy is a last-resort option when you’re struggling financially.
+Assets under your name, including your vehicle, might be impacted by the process.

-How to deal with your car loan bankruptcy
+Options to deal with your car loan in bankruptcy

-There are a few options to consider if you have a pre-bankruptcy automobile loan with an outstanding balance.
+There are a few options to consider if you have a car loan with an outstanding balance and are pursuing bankruptcy.

 1. Reaffirm your current car loan

 Lenders take one of two positions with a car loan in bankruptcy.
 The majority require that you complete a court-approved reaffirmation agreement.